ECON 1000 - Principles of Macroeconomics I

 General Course Information

-Course Code ECON 1000 Course Principles of Macroeconomics I Coordinating Unit School of Economics Term Summer Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week.
+Course Code ECON 1000 Course Principles of Macroeconomics I Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week.
 Intensive in Summer Semester.
-Incompatible WINEMKTG 1063EX Quota A quota will apply Course Description This course provides an introduction to macroeconomic theory and policy in Australia.
+Available for Study Abroad and Exchange Y Incompatible WINEMKTG 1063EX Quota A quota will apply Course Description This course provides an introduction to macroeconomic theory and policy in Australia.
 It provides a framework in which the interaction of labour, money, and goods and services markets can be developed, allowing students to understand the process by which the levels of economic activity, employment and rates of interest are jointly determined.
 The framework is then used to examine how the policies set by the central bank and the government affect the economy.

 Course Coordinator: Dr Mark DoddSummer Semester

 Office location: Nexus 10, Level 3, Room 3.35

 Course Coordinator: Dr Sabiha Akhter

 Office location: Nexus 10, Level 3, Room 3.19